IPS-Eye-White

 PART VII - Christians Justify Their Misinterpretation of Scripture By Making Excuses For God HERE

 Most Christians accept the traditional doctrine of hell because they believe that it is taught in the Bible.
 However, as taught by the church this isn't some elevated, high-minded, spiritual principle, but boils down to "God loves you, but He is quite prepared to torture you in hell forever" - a horrific idea that probably makes many believers very uneasy.
-Thus their only option has been to come up with some excuses for God, no matter how illogical, bone-headed, and anti-biblical they might be.
+Thus their only option has been to come up with some excuses for God - regardless of how illogical, bone-headed, and anti-biblical they might be.

 PART VIII - Jesus Descended Into Hell HERE